unicodeveloper/laravel-hackathon-starter/readme.md

 php artisan serve
 ```

+#### Via The Installer:

+First, download the Laravel Hackathon Starter Pack Installer using Composer:

+    composer global require "unicodeveloper/hackathon-installer"

+Make sure to place the `~/.composer/vendor/bin` directory (or the equivalent directory for your OS) in your PATH so the `larathon` executable can be located by your system.

+Once installed, the `larathon new` command will create a fresh Laravel Hackathon Starter Pack installation in the directory you specify.
+For instance, `larathon new mvp` will create a directory named `mvp` containing a fresh Laravel Hackathon Starter Pack installation with all of it's dependencies already installed.
+This method of installation is much faster than installing via Composer:

+    larathon new mvp

+#### Via Composer Create-Project

+Alternatively, you may also install Laravel Hackathon Starter Pack by issuing the Composer `create-project` command in your terminal:

+    composer create-project --prefer-dist unicodeveloper/laravel-hackathon-starter hotel

-# This starter pack includes the following APIs.
+This starter pack includes the following APIs.
 You will need to obtain appropriate credentials like Client ID, zClient secret, API key, or Username & Password by going through each provider and generate new credentials.

 * Cloudder
 * Twitter
 * Twillo